Category Archives: In the News

 Kent County, MI Sustainable Business Park Updates

-Kent County, MI has set a bold goal to divert 90% of County-generated trash that goes to landfills by 2030.
-Building a Sustainable Business Park is an essential part of reaching that goal, helping to significantly reduce trash buried in landfills and attract investment and jobs from companies that can convert waste into usable products.
+Kent County, MI has set a bold goal to divert 90% of County-generated trash that goes to landfills by 2030 and building a Sustainable Business Park is an essential part of reaching that goal.
 GBB is a proud Planning Partner of this project!
 Click here for more information and regularly updated links to the latest news and information about the park.

 RFP Issued for Independent Engineer Services for Post Closure Care at Ordot Closure Facility in Guam